AnthonyvW/FieldWeave/README.md

    - Screw on the imaging lens securely.

 7. **Install Light**
-   Install the light you will be using with Forge.
+   Install the light you will be using with FieldWeave.
    > If using the Amscope ring light, place the light pads onto the metal tips of the screws that hold the light in place before putting the light on the lens.

 8. **Plug Everything in**